 Walk Down The Dark Hedges

-However, there are places you can use for very short term parking spots.
+However, there are places you can use for very short-term parking spots.
 It’s also a stop on many Game of Thrones tours.

 Go On A Game Of Thrones Tour

 If you’re wanting to do a tour yourself, you can read up on our Game of Thrones locations itinerary to help get you started.

 Guided tours are a lot of fun because you get the opportunity to meet other Game of Thrones fans, which makes the experience more special.

 Explore Glenoe Waterfall

 Ireland is known for its jaw-dropping scenery and Glenoe Waterfall is no exception.
-We think visiting a waterfall is one of the things in Northern Ireland you MUST do, as waterfalls in Ireland!
+It is one of the best waterfalls in Ireland!

 Just a short walk away from the village of Gleno, this waterfall is nestled away in a small glen.

 Visit The Grave Of Saint Patrick

-The massive granite stone was placed over the grave in the early 1900s to protect the grave from the many pilgrims who visited it.
+The massive granite stone was placed over the grave in the early 1900s to protect it from the many pilgrims who visited it.

-St Patrick’s Centre in County Down houses a Saint Patrick exhibition where you can learn more about the life, mission, and legacy of Saint Patrick.
+St. Patrick’s Centre in County Down houses a Saint Patrick exhibition where you can learn more about the life, mission, and legacy of Saint Patrick.

 Take A Trip To Rathlin Island

 Rathlin Ireland is the only inhabited offshore island off the coast of County Antrim with a growing population of just 150.

-The wildlife and scenery on Rathlin Island is famously excellent and is easily accessible by a ferry that departs from Ballycastle.
+The island is easily accessible by a ferry that departs from Ballycastle.

 Hike Through The Glens of Antrim

-Hiking through The Glens is one of the most beautiful things to do in Northern Ireland, and we regard it as one of the best hikes in Ireland.
+Hiking through the Glens of Antrim is one of the most beautiful things to do in Northern Ireland with kids.
+We regard it as one of the best hikes in Ireland.

-There’s a total of 9 Glens altogether and each one is surrounded by their own stories, legends, and mysteries which makes this hike one of the most interesting in Ireland.
+There’s a total of nine glens altogether and each one is surrounded by their own stories, legends, and mysteries which makes this hike one of the most interesting in Ireland.